ebigelow/ebigelow.github.io/projects/index.md

 ------------------------------

 A project that began as the final project for my computational semantics class.
-TODO
+TODO -->

 Tensor Decomposition for Lifestyle Analysis
 -------------------------------------------

-TODO -->
+TODO

 LOTlib
 ------

-The [language of thought hypothesis](https://en.wikipedia.org/wiki/Language_of_thought_hypothesis) asserts that our thoughts are composed by structures in a mental language.
+The [language of thought hypothesis](https://en.wikipedia.org/wiki/Language_of_thought_hypothesis) asserts that humans' thoughts are composed of structures obeying the syntax of mental languages.
 [LOTlib](https://github.com/piantado/LOTlib) is a library allowing researchers to easily formulate compositional cognitive models as probabilistic context-free grammars (PCFGs), and then do useful things such as sampling finite-depth trees generated from an infinite grammar and computing how likely a given hypothesis (tree) would be to generate a set of human data.
 My primary contribution to LOTlib was working on inferring probability distributions of PCFG parameters given human data, and a pre-computed set of hypothesis trees.